A Loss of Sight, Never A Loss of Vision!

 Swimming

 Every day at camp, we jump in the pool to cool off, relax, and develop our swim skills.
-At Camp Abilities Tucson, we train all our athletes, from beginner swimmers to advanced swimmers.
-Our goal is to help athletes build endurance while also developing their stroke skills. |
+At Camp Abilities Tucson, we focus on water competency skills needed to stay safe in and around water.
+Our oldest athletes and Coaches in Training also work towards Red Cross water safety certifications.

 Strength Training